Mecc Cancer Treatment Blurred Plant Background

 Digital rectal exam

 Digital rectal exam (DRE) is an exam of the rectum.
-The doctor or nurse inserts a lubricated, gloved finger into the lower part of the rectum to feel the prostate for lumps or anything else that seems unusual.
+The doctor or nurse inserts a lubricated, gloved finger into the lower part of the rectum to feel the prostate for lumps or anything else that seems unusual, such as an enlarged prostate.

 Digital rectal exam; drawing shows a side view of the male reproductive anatomy and the urinary anatomy, including the prostate, rectum, and bladder.
 Also shown is a gloved, lubricated finger inserted into the rectum to feel the rectum, anus, and prostate.